soifgo/soifgo/README.md

 - **Extended API integration** for more flexible server communication.

 ### **Supporting the Project**
-soifdesign is **free, ad-free, and open to community feedback** for continuous improvement.
+soifgo is **free, ad-free, and open to community feedback** for continuous improvement.
 Users can support the project via:
 - **Feature requests** and suggestions on GitHub.
 - **Bug reports** to enhance app stability.
 - **Donations** via cryptocurrency for development sustainability.